Object-Oriented Programming (OOP) is based on four core concepts: abstraction, encapsulation, inheritance, and polymorphism.

 How to achieve data hiding in Java programming?

 By declaring data members (variables) as private, we can achieve or implement data hiding in Java.
 Private properties of a class cannot be accessed directly outside of the class.
+The main advantage of hiding data is that we can achieve security.

 Does reflection violate encapsulation in Java?